How do Loans Affect Credit Score?

 Four-wheeler or Car Loan

-Same as a home loan, a four-wheeler or car loan is also a secured loan.
-Your vehicle will act as the security against the loan amount.
-But despite it being a secured loan, the role of credit score in a car loan is pretty important.
-This is because the value of cars depreciates sharply over time.
-So,if you default, the lender might find it hard to recover the total dues even after selling the vehicle.
-Without having a good credit score (above 700), you will have to face a lot of difficulty in getting the loan.
-Paying your Car Loan EMIs on time will automatically increase your credit score.
+A four-wheeler or car loan is also a secured loan.
+Your vehicle will act as the collateral against the loan amount.
+Although a car loan is a secured loan, the credit score is very crucial in the approval of this loan.
+This is because the value of the car depreciates over time.
+If you default, the lender may find it difficult to recover the dues even after selling the vehicle.
+Without having a good credit score of 700 or above, you will have to face a lot of difficulty in getting the loan.
+Paying your car loan EMIs on time will automatically increase your credit score.
 In contrast, missing due dates and late payment will impact your credit score negatively.
-And in the case of default, you can lose your vehicle too which is collateral against your loan amount.
+And in the case of default, you can lose your vehicle too, which is the collateral against your car loan.

 Loan Against Property